Call for Nominations: Board of TrusteesDecember 6, 2019

 - Trustees shall not participate in or intervene in any political campaign (including via publication or distribution of statements) in support of or in opposition to any political organization, political candidate, or political parties.

-Interested parties must submit their letter of nomination, addressed to Atty.
-Jose Andres Canivel, Executive Director, and resume of the nominee to email@example.com on or before January 10, 2020.
+Civil society organizations must submit their letter of endorsement of a qualified person, together with the curriculum vitae of the nominee, addressed to Atty.
+Jose Andres A. Canivel, Executive Director, through email@example.com on or before February 28, 2020.